jitongj/Stratification-Pipeline/README.md

 Copy all scripts from `code` folder into the respective country-survey folder under `Scripts`, e.g.`Scripts/Malawi_2015/`

 ---

-### We have prepared all structure so from the following we are going to start the steps for stratification
+### With the structure in place, we will now proceed with the stratification steps.
 ---

 ### **4. Run Initial Data Preparation**